 Pilliga is the traditional Country of the Gamilaroi People and their connection to the land is visible throughout Country today.

-Located 6hrs drive north-west of Sydney, a 25min drive north of Coonabarabran and 20 mins south of Narrabri, this gigantic forest is well off the tarmac, but more than worth the effort to get there.
+Located 6hrs drive north-west of Sydney, a 25min drive north of Coonabarabran and 20mins south of Narrabri, this gigantic forest is well off the tarmac, but more than worth the effort to get there.
 The best way to enter the park is via the town of Baradine, where you can access the main fire trail which runs through the spine of the whole forest.
 It’s best to venture this wilderness in a 4WD or a 2WD with some ground clearance as the terrain can vary throughout the park.
 Sand is also common and major flooding can occur, leaving roads and creek crossings uncrossable.
 For your own safety, check the park alerts before you head off.
-We also recommend ‘knowing your weather’ so here are some handy tips by BOM(Bureau of Meteorology).
+We also recommend ‘knowing your weather’ – here are some handy tips by the BOM (Bureau of Meteorology) to keep in mind.

 Located in the town of Baradine, the Pilliga Forest Discovery Centre is well worth your time if you’re planning on venturing into the forest.
 The interactive displays at the centre give you a sense of awe for the size of the forest.
 Learn about the native animals, plants and the forest’s different stages in history, from major bushfires to mining.
 The knowledgeable staff offer advice on the best routes and sights to see, as well as insights into the cultural and environmental history.
 Stopping here will give you the first taste of this dramatically unique landscape and inspire you to go and see it for yourself.

-Did you know: There are 13 different reserves managed by NPWS in the Pilliga.
-The area also has a number of State forests that are open to the public which the Pilliga Forest Discovery Centre staff can help you with info and directions.
+Did you know?
+There are 13 different reserves managed by NPWS in the Pilliga.
+The area also has a number of state forests that are open to the public.
+The Pilliga Forest Discovery Centre staff can help you with info and directions.

 Sculptures in the Scrub campground